arXiv/arxiv-docs/about/membership.md

 **Community**

-Is your institution using arXiv primarily for [dowloading and reading papers](reports/2020_institution_downloads_by_year)?
+Is your institution using arXiv primarily for [downloading and reading papers](reports/2020_institution_downloads_by_year)?
 Or, is your institution significantly resource-limited?
 If yes, then community membership is the right choice.
 Join the arXiv community by choosing your contribution level at $1000 or less.

 **Champion**